t81-foundation

 ]

-Implementations MUST verify set_merkle_root before reconstruction.
+Implementations that claim CanonParity support MUST verify set_merkle_root before reconstruction.

 Algo Code Typical Ratio Speed Use Case